mdn/content/files/en-us/web/api/animation/index.md

 - The animation is not being controlled by declarative markup such as CSS.
 - Every styling effect of the animation's {{domxref("AnimationEffect")}} is being overridden by another animation that also satisfies all the conditions above.
 (Typically, when two animations would set the same style property of the same element, the one created last overrides the other.)

-The first four conditions ensure that, absent intervention by javascript code, the animation's effect will never change or end.
-The last condition ensures that the animation will never actually affect the style of any element; it has been entirely replaced.
+The first four conditions ensure that, without intervention by JavaScript code, the animation's effect will never change or end.
+The last condition ensures that the animation will never actually affect the style of any element: it has been entirely replaced.

 The related JavaScript features are: